 Managing forex trading risk

-Whether you trade forex using spread betting or by trading CFDs you can add in risk management features that allow you to limit your potential loss, and to lock-in your profit when it reaches a particular level.
+Whether you trade forex using Spread Betting or by trading CFDs you can add in risk management features that allow you to limit your potential loss, and to lock-in your profit when it reaches a particular level.

 Using stop loss orders with forex trading